 Step 5 Wait for the installation to get over.
 Once the package manager is installed on your device, go back to your home screen and launch it.

 Step 6 That’s all there’s to it!
-You can now add and install your favorite repositories and tweaks.
+You can now add and install your favourite repositories and tweaks.

 Bugs and Issues